Esri/nearby-android/docs/index.md

 |----|----|
 |![Nearby Centered](./images/nearby_centered_place.png)|![Route View](./images/nearby_route_view.png)|

-Getting navigation directions in the nearby-app is just as easy in the [Runtime SDK](https://developers.arcgis.com/features/directions/) as it is on [ArcGIS Online](http://doc.arcgis.com/en/arcgis-online/use-maps/get-directions.htm).
-A good example of how to set this up is found in the [maps-app](https://github.com/Esri/maps-app-android/blob/master/README.md) so we won't discuss it here.
-In contrast to the maps-app, the nearby-app demonstrates how to set up a request for a walking route using travel modes and restrictions in the routing request.
+Getting navigation directions in Nearby Places is just as easy in the [Runtime SDK](https://developers.arcgis.com/features/directions/) as it is on [ArcGIS Online](http://doc.arcgis.com/en/arcgis-online/use-maps/get-directions.htm).
+A good example of how to set this up is found in the [Maps App](https://github.com/Esri/maps-app-android/blob/master/README.md) so we won't discuss it here.
+In contrast to the maps-app, Nearby Places demonstrates how to set up a request for a walking route using travel modes and restrictions in the routing request.

 ```java